-The MozCast weather report doesn’t yet show the “weather” for the 27th February, although it does show some minor volatility on the 26th.
+The MozCast weather report doesn’t yet show the “weather” for the 27th of February, although it does show some minor volatility on the 26th.

 Advanced Web Ranking:

-The Advanced Web Rankings report shows a significant increase in keyword volatility on the 27th February, coupled with a large decrease in visibility over the previous couple of days for the dataset.
+The Advanced Web Rankings report shows a significant increase in keyword volatility on the 27th of February, coupled with a large decrease in visibility over the previous couple of days for the dataset.

 I am finding it difficult to reconcile the visibility (line chart) with the keyword volatility (bar chart) data.
-Zooming out to a three month or six month chart, it appears the scale of the changes in visibility over the past month is very small.
+Zooming out to a three month or six-month chart, it appears the scale of the changes in visibility over the past month is very small.
 This magnifies how the changes look on the chart.

 The Algoroo report shows a spike in volatility on the 27th of February.

 The SERPMetrics report shows a large spike in volatility on the 26th and 27th February, indicating a significant update.